george-language/george-language.github.io/book/chapter6.1.md

 # Chapter 6.1: Errors

-Obviously, your program will fail at some point.
-Whether it's a typo, or attempting to add a number and a string, your program can (and will) fail.
+At some point, your program **will** fail.
+Whether it’s a missing a closing bracket, a typo, or trying to add a number to a string, errors happen.

-GLang won't destroy your computer if an error is encountered, instead, it safely displays the error in the terminal.
+But don’t worry, GLang won’t set your computer on fire when something goes wrong.
+Instead, it safely reports the issue right in your terminal.

-The code:

 ```
 1 / 0; # dividing by zero causes an error
 ```

-The error:
+And the output:

 ```sh
 error: division by zero